dfeehan/dfeehan.github.io/index.md

 quantitative methodology.
 I'm an Assistant Professor of Demography at the
 <a href="http://www.demog.berkeley.edu">University of California, Berkeley</a>.
-In the summer of 2015, I finished my Ph.D. in Demography at Princeton's
+In the summer of 2015, I finished my Ph.D. at Princeton's
 <a href="http://opr.princeton.edu">Office of Population Research</a>, and
 I spent the fall of 2015 as a Research Scientist at
 <a href="http://www.facebook.com/data">Facebook</a>.

+Emilio Zagheni and I are co-organizing a workshop on [Web, Social Media, and Cellphone Data for Demographic Research](http://projects.demog.berkeley.edu/socinfo2016/) at [SocInfo 2016](http://usa2016.socinfo.eu/); we are now accepting extended abstracts
+(deadline: Sept 30th).

 Working papers: